 For most beginners, we suggest getting as large an aquarium as you can afford, in terms of both money and space – with some limitations, as we said before.

-If you get one that is too large, weekly maintenance will take a long time, as there will be larger surfaces to clean and more water to change.
+If you get one that is too large, first, where are you gonna put it, and second, weekly maintenance will take a long time, as there will be larger surfaces to clean and more water to change.
 You might get frustrated by doing this job.

 And so, as a compromise between a stable aquarium and one that is easy to maintain, our recommendation is one sized between 80 and 150 liters (20 to 40 gallons).

 The two main materials that fish tanks are made of are glass and acrylic.
 Acrylic tanks are popular because they are lightweight and can be found in many shapes.
 However, we recommend beginners go for glass.

 Weight should not be an issue, since aquariums are not intended to be carried around a lot.
 As for shape, unless you have a specific project in mind, it’s best to stick to regular old rectangular shapes.
 They are easier to clean, and their volume/surface ratio is optimal for environment maintenance.

 Another crucial benefit of glass tanks is that they are harder to scratch.
 Most metallic objects or rocks found in fish tanks are not able to scratch glass, but many can damage acrylic, which is softer, and thus caution is required during scrubbing of its surface.
 Don’t ruin your tank in the first few months.
 Take the glass one, and have no worries.
 Scrub like a bulldozer if you must.